Order by 17.12. for delivery before Christmas 🎄

 Recommended protection & support

 A stabilizing ankle support is an effective aid for sprained feet.
 The support counteracts harmful extreme positions but at the same time allows normal movement, which reduces the risk of new sprains.
-For milder sprains, a compression brace can help reduce swelling and provide light support.
-For more extensive injuries, orthoses with higher stability are recommended to provide security during recovery and prevent recurrence.
+For milder sprains, a compression protector can help reduce swelling and provide light support.
+For more extensive injuries, protection with higher stability is recommended to provide security during recovery and prevent recurrence.
+See all our products for the foot here.